======================================================================

 ==========

-elements with an odd atomic number.
-It is the only primordial
+an odd atomic number.
+It is therefore a mononuclidic element for

 All other isotopes of aluminium are radioactive.
 The most stable of

-the formation of the planet.
-However, minute traces of 26Al are
+time since the formation of the planet.
+However, minute traces of 26Al

-produced from argon in the atmosphere by spallation caused by cosmic
+are still produced from decay of argon in the atmosphere induced by

-ray protons.
-The ratio of 26Al to 10Be has been used for radiodating
+ionizing radiation of cosmic rays.
+The ratio of 26Al to 10Be has been

-of geological processes over 105 to 106 year time scales, in
+used for the radiodating of geological processes over 105 to 106 year

-particular transport, deposition, sediment storage, burial times, and
+time scales, in particular transport, deposition, sediment storage,

-some asteroids after their formation 4.55 billion years ago.
+and differentiation of some asteroids after their formation 4.55

-The remaining isotopes of aluminium, with mass numbers ranging from 21
+The other known isotopes of aluminium, with mass numbers ranging from

 Electron shell